The Brightest 3157 LED Bulbs in 2023

 BRIGHTEST BUDGET

-In the reflector test, they initially came in 210 lux less than the Lasfits at 1,870 lux, then dipped to 83%, 1,554 lux.
+In the reflector test, they initially clocked in 210 lux behind the Lasfits at 1,870 lux, dipping to 83% or 1,554 lux later on.

 Color Temperature